WallarooLabs/wally/book/getting-started/linux-setup.md

 ## Install Docker

 You'll need Docker (CE or EE) to run the Wallaroo metrics UI.
 There are [instructions](https://docs.docker.com/engine/installation/linux/ubuntu/) for getting Docker up and running on Ubuntu on the [Docker website](https://docs.docker.com/engine/installation/linux/ubuntu/).
+Installing Docker will result in it running on your machine.
+After you reboot your machine, that will no longer be the case.
+In the future, you'll need to have Docker running in order to use a variety of commands in this book.
+We suggest that you [set up Docker to boot automatically](https://docs.docker.com/engine/installation/linux/linux-postinstall/#configure-docker-to-start-on-boot).

 ## Install the Metrics UI